 Want to learn more about the history of Austria and its culture?
-These famous historical landmarks in Austria will make you want to pack your bags and visit this iconic country right away!
+These famous historical landmarks in Austria will make you want to pack your bags and visit this iconic country immediately!

 Austria is a country rich in history.
-From landmarks that tell of the ancient times to landmarks that speak of art and culture; landmarks in Austria abound!
+From landmarks that tell of ancient times to landmarks that speak of art and culture, landmarks in Austria abound!

 Column of Pest (Column of the Trinity)

 The Column of Pest (Column of the Trinity) is a memorial column in Vienna, Austria.
 It was erected in 1673 as a monument to the plague that devastated the city from 1670 to 1671.

 It stands at a critical junction on the Graben and is still a much-loved symbol of Vienna and Austria’s neighbor (and former partner) Hungary.